Buffalo and Susquehanna Railroad: Construction and expansion

 As of 1896 the B&S had sixteen locomotives, fourteen passenger cars and almost seven hundred sixty freight cars.

 Along this north-western line to Wellsville, about halfway from Galeton to Genesee, there existed a 5 mi stretch of very severe grades, with a peak grade of 2.84 percent.
 Many curves and twists were used to get over the hill, requiring the B&S to use multiple engines on even average sized trains.

-In 1895, the original narrow gauge line that ran from Galeton to Addison, the Addison and Pennsylvania Railroad, converted from narrow gauge to standard gauge.
+In 1895, the original narrow-gauge line that ran from Galeton to Addison, the Addison and Pennsylvania Railroad, converted from narrow gauge to standard gauge.
 This simplified interchange and operations in the Galeton area, as the B&S was driving a lot of business in the area, and the Addison and Pennsylvania Railroad was hoping to get a bigger share of the traffic.
 This would not be the case, as Frank Goodyear had other plans.

-Starting on March 18, 1896, the Buffalo and Susquehanna Railroad had extended from Ansonia PA into Corning, New York via trackage rights over the Fall Brook Railroad.
+Starting on March 18, 1896, the Buffalo and Susquehanna Railroad had extended from Ansonia, Pennsylvania, into Corning, New York, via trackage rights over the Fall Brook Railroad.
 The Buffalo and Susquehanna railroad paid the Fall Brook Railroad 14 cents per ton for the 43 mi to get to Corning, New York.
-At Corning the B&S could interchange with the New York, Lake Erie & Western (Erie Railroad), for markets east (like NYC).
-This implies that the Buffalo and Susquehanna did not use the Addison and Pennsylvania Railroad to reach the New York, Lake Erie & Western (Erie Railroad) at Addison NY, and from there, Corning, instead having a trackage agreement with the Fall Brook Railroad from Ansonia.
+At Corning the B&S could interchange with the New York, Lake Erie & Western (Erie Railroad), for markets east (like New York City).
+This implies that the Buffalo and Susquehanna did not use the Addison and Pennsylvania Railroad to reach the New York, Lake Erie & Western (Erie Railroad) at Addison, New York, and from there, Corning, instead having a trackage agreement with the Fall Brook Railroad from Ansonia.